BitEdits/ps3mfw/README.md

 * `patch_privacy.tcl` — Prevent sending any data to the domain names unrelated to PSN access.
 * `broken_bluray.tcl` — Allows you to remove Blu-Ray firmware installation.
 Use only if the drive is broken.
-* `spoof_version.tcl` — Allows changing the firmware version the PS3 appears to be on, similar to the rebug spoofer.
+* `spoof_version.tcl` — Allows changing the firmware version the PS3 appears to be on.
 * `change_ssl_cer.tcl` — Allows changing of SSL certificates.
 * `change_theme.tcl` — Can be used to replace the default "Airbrush" theme with another theme file (.p3t format).
 * `patch_shop.tcl` — Creates firmware to transform demo PS3s (store units) into retail PS3s!